Trumpet Instruction

 How are lessons scheduled?
 Do I need to commit to a certain number of lessons ahead of time?
 Lessons are scheduled weekly.
 I recommend 30-minute lessons for beginners, and 45-minute lessons for more advanced players, but you may choose the length of lesson you prefer regardless.
 Lessons are grouped into four-month sessions (January - April, May - August, September - December), and I require a one-session (four-month) commitment.
 First-time students may choose to exit after one month if they wish with no additional obligation.
 I will take on students mid-session if there are available slots.
 Single lessons are available for advanced/professional players - contact me for rates.

 What about make-up lessons or scheduling changes?
 Because each session has 17 weeks (not counting the week between Christmas and New Year's), and because my pricing is based on a 16-lesson session, I will often cancel one lesson during each session.
-If I have to cancel more than one lesson for any reason, I will issue a refund or reduce the next month's charge.
+If I have to cancel more than one lesson for any reason, I will issue a refund or reduce the next month's charge as appropriate.
 I don't typically reschedule lessons that students miss, and I don't refund students for missed lessons except in extreme circumstances (significant illness, family funerals, etc.).
 If you know ahead of time that you need a "custom" session length because of a pre-scheduled vacation or other scheduling conflict, please let me know and we'll work something out.

 What do lessons cost?
-For lessons after 3 PM, 30-minute packages cost $125 per month and 45-minute packages cost $165 per month.
-For lessons between 9 AM and 3 PM, I offer a $20-per-month discount.
+30-minute packages cost $125 per month ($500 per 4-month session) and 45-minute packages cost $165 per month ($660 per 4-month session)

 What equipment and resources will I need that are not covered by my lesson fee?
 You will be responsible to acquire your own instrument, accessories, and music books.
 Please contact me for the most updated recommended list for your instrument.